BrandonXu6106/obsidianpublish/content/thoughts/Extended Mind Hypothesis.md

 ## Environmentally Supported Cognition

-Derives from the [[Theory of Niche Construction]], helps to emphasize the active role of the agent in explaining the adaptive fit of agent and environment
+Derives from the [[Theory of Niche Construction](Theory%20of%20Niche%20Construction.md), helps to emphasize the active role of the agent in explaining the adaptive fit of agent and environment

 Over time, agents adapt to environments but also adapt their environment to them

 > "Animals construct nests, burrows and dams, thus protecting themselves from predators and from the violence of the world."

-[[epistemology|Epistemic]] action is a form of niche construction too.
+[[epistemology.md|Epistemic]] action is a form of niche construction too.
 For example, ants lay scent trails between nest and food source.
 Humans also partake in [generational learning](generational%20learning.md)

 ## Agential Gullibility